The fallout from Larry Nassar's sexual abuse is just beginning

 - The NCAA and US Olympic Committee also are starting or seeking investigations

-(CNN)When dusk falls Friday on Michigan State University, some students will try to keep the light shining on Larry Nassar's sexual abuse of scores of girls and young women -- and the school's role in it.
+(CNN)When dusk fell Friday on Michigan State University, some students gathered to keep the light shining on Larry Nassar's sexual abuse of scores of girls and young women -- and the school's role in it.

-Students intend to gather on campus at 6 p.m. for a "March for Survivors and Change."
-It comes two days after a judge sentenced Nassar, the former Michigan State sports and USA Gymnastics physician, to up to 175 years in prison for sexually abusing patients under the guise of medical treatment.
+Students rallied and marched in support of the survivors of sex abuse.
+The demonstration came two days after a judge sentenced Nassar, the former Michigan State sports and USA Gymnastics physician, to up to 175 years in prison for sexually abusing patients under the guise of medical treatment.

-Nassar may be set for life in prison, but the heat on institutions associated with him is nowhere near finished.
+Nassar may effectively be condemned to life in prison, but the heat on institutions associated with him is nowhere near finished.
 Just this week, Michigan State's president and athletic director said they were stepping down.

-"We're not going to heal all the way until we know exactly who knew what, when, and how they're going to fix it," former Michigan State gymnast Lindsey Lemke, one of 156 accusers who confronted Nassar in court over his abuse of two decades, said after his sentencing Wednesday.
+"We're not going to heal all the way until we know exactly who knew what, when and how they're going to fix it," former Michigan State gymnast Lindsey Lemke, one of 156 accusers who confronted Nassar in court over his abuse of two decades, said after his sentencing Wednesday.

 The fallout from the scandal may span years, involving investigations, civil lawsuits and an overhaul of at least one sports governing body.
 Here's what's happening: